mapzen/chef-metroextractor/README.md

 Contributing
 ------------
-Extract creation is driven off the cities.json file found here: [metroextractor-cities](https://github.com/mapzen/metroextractor-cities).
+Extract creation is driven off the cities.json file found here: [metroextractor-cities](https://mapzen.com/data/metro-extracts/cities-extractor.json)

-If you'd like to add an extract, you can either update the file directly if you feel comfortable doing so and submit a pull request, or open a GitHub issue and we'll look into doing it for you.
+The extract list is more or less frozen at the ~200 found there.
+If you need a custom extract, please check out our [On Demand Extracts](TODO) system!

 If you'd like to update any other code, please fork, update, write specs for your changes and submit a pull.